YorkCodeDojo/yoda/readme.md

 One of their main recommendations is that

 Engineering teams should not manually create their boot files.
 Instead, they should write applications to create these files.
-These applications can then make use of constants and helper functions to make the programs more readable.
+These applications can then make use of constants and/or helper functions to make the programs more readable.

-For example instead of writing the value 0 to a file,  the program should use the constant HALT
+For example instead of writing the value 0 to a file,  the program should use the constant HALT = 0x00

 regards